rarimo/rarime-rust-sdk/README.md

 ```

 > 🧠 The SDK’s core is fully portable — you can integrate it with any language or platform supported by UniFFI.
+> 🔗 For more detailed information about the supported languages and the binding generation process, please visit the [UniFFI project page](https://github.com/mozilla/uniffi-rs).

 ---